nikomatsakis/math-is-more-than-numbers/index.md

 A statement like **candy is yummy** is not really true or false, right?
 The answer is more like, "it depends".

---

-What about "red delicious apples are red".
-Is that a predicate that is true?

 ---